 At the centre of the squabble is a stretch of one of the old Alberton farm walls built in the early days of Allan Kerr Taylor’s influence – probably around 1870, but perhaps even earlier.

-The wall runs from the edge of Meola Creek at Alberton Ave, along part of the northern boundary of the Roy Clements Treeway, and extends about 30m up the rise.
+The wall runs from the edge of Meola Creek at Alberton Ave, along part of the northern boundary of the Roy Clements Treeway, and then extends about 40m up the rise.

-The first few metres are very sound, and new: a concrete-capped stone wall that offered a pragmatic solution next to the creek but which may have been erected without concern for the rules.
+The first 30m or so are very sound, and new: a concrete-capped stone wall that offered a pragmatic solution next to the creek but which may have been erected without concern for the rules.

 The rest has seen better days, but don’t blame the ravages of time entirely for that.